dcatalanmolina/rctid/README.md

 # RCTID

 Code to get and analyze MLS stats.
+RCTID stands for 'Rose City 'til I Die', for all of us Portland Timbers fans.

 ## Get and Clean Data